Apple, Foxconn say they overly relied on temporary workers in China

-SHANGHAI (Reuters) - Apple Inc and manufacturing partner Foxconn Technology Co Ltd on Monday rebutted allegations of lapses in people management leveled by a non-profit monitor of worker rights, though confirmed they employed too many temporary workers.
+SHANGHAI (Reuters) - Apple Inc (AAPL.O) and manufacturing partner Foxconn Technology Co Ltd (2354.TW) on Monday rebutted allegations of lapses in people management leveled by a non-profit monitor of worker rights, though confirmed they employed too many temporary workers.

 The response comes after China Labor Watch on Monday issued a lengthy report accusing the two companies of breaching numerous Chinese labor laws, including one barring temporary staff from exceeding 10% of the total workforce.